jurgenhaas/toggl-button-greasemonkey/README.md

 ###Set billable flag for time entries (Toggl Pro accounts only)###

 If you have a Toggl Pro account, you can set a flag for each project if it's billable or not.
-This setting will be used by the Toggl button to set it equally to each time entry depending on the project to have selected for it.
+This setting will be used by the Toggl button to set it equally to each time entry depending on the project you have selected for it.

 ###Show message when authentication fails###